rust-lang/rust-wiki-backup/Doc-getting-started.md

 * [open issues tagged with 'feature'](https://github.com/mozilla/rust/issues?labels=feature&sort=updated&direction=desc&state=open&page=1)
 * [open issues tagged with 'easy', 'unassigned' and 'feature'](https://github.com/mozilla/rust/issues?labels=easy%2Cfeature%2Cunassigned&sort=updated&direction=desc&state=open&page=1)

 Outstanding bugs or feature requests in Rust often have a corresponding test in the test suite that doesn't yet pass.
-One good way to jump into Rust development is to look for files in the test/run-pass directory containing the string 'xfail-test'.
+One good way to jump into Rust development is to look for files in the test/run-pass directory containing the string `xfail-test`.
 Those are all bugs that need to be fixed or features that someone needs to finish.

 The source is also littered with hundreds of comments marked with 'FIXME' and 'TODO'.
 Often these refer to issues that have already been resolved or which may be resolved easily, though sometimes their purpose is rather more obscure.
 It can occasionally be profitable to grep through the source trying to trim these down.